King Size Dick

-King Size Dick (born Heinz Ganss; December 29, 1942) in Cologne is a German Rock music singer, who mainly sings in the Colognian dialect.
+King Size Dick (born Heinz Ganss; 29 December 1942) is a German rock singer who mainly sings in the Colognian dialect.

 Biography

 King Size Dick, a truck driver by profession, began his musical career in the 1960s in his home town of Cologne in several smaller musical bands.
 The first band he was a member of was called "Dick & The Shade".
 Whilst serving in the armed forces in Wales, he was a guest singer in a band called Brian Poole & The Tremeloes.

 In the 1970s, he performed together with the Bläck Fööss, whilst also working as their truck driver.
 He usually took on the role of singing the band's successful song "Linda Lou", which has since been inextricably associated with the name King Size Dick.

 At the end of the 1970s, he joined the "Formation Dick & Alex", together with guitarist and songwriter Alex Parche.
 They played German rock music songs such as Schweine in weißen Westen (which translates to 'pigs in white vests').